OfficeDev/office-js-docs/docs/develop/troubleshoot-sso-in-office-add-ins.md

 # Troubleshooting and error-handling single sign-on for Office Add-ins

-This article provides some guidance about how to troubleshoot problems with single sign-on (SSO) in Office Web Add-ins, and how to make your SSO-enabled add-in robustly handle special conditions or errors.
+This article provides some guidance about how to troubleshoot problems with single sign-on (SSO) in Office  Add-ins, and how to make your SSO-enabled add-in robustly handle special conditions or errors.

 ## Debugging tools